TimMensch/pf/README.md

 $ eval $(pf first Go/bin)
 ```

 This will move any folder that matches "Go/bin" to the front of the path.
+The `eval` is necessary
+because a tool like `pf` can't modify its parent's environment otherwise; `pf` actually prints out
+a line that looks like `PATH=/your:/new:/path...` to be consumed by `bash`.
+I usually use `bash`, so
+I'm probably not going to be motivated to support other shells, but pull requests that detect the
+containing shell and modify the output appropriately are welcome.

 All path expressions in `pf` use Go regular expressions to filter the paths, so
 this also works: